Rock wriggling

 The violent forces of volcanic action and earthquake movement of touching tectonic plates are, however, huge matters of life-changing or life-ending impact to all that wriggle and breathe.
 Nothing lives on earth on a scale sufficient for holding its breath in anticipation of those events.

-The only sensible action taken in response to big cataclysms culminating in mass extinction is for all survivors to do as the living always do: keep alive as best you can and procreate with all vigour.
+The only sensible action taken in response to big cataclysms culminating in mass extinction is for all survivors to do as the living always do: keep alive as best they can and procreate with all vigour.
+Running rarely helps much.
 Several mass extinctions have taken away half or more of all living species out of the extant mix of the day, reducing numbers enormously.
+Meteorite impact kills instantly, its weather change effects reduce food supplies more slowly.

-Reconstruction of prehistorical events is not a science advanced to any levels of great accuracy and detail when it comes to covering the overall duration of life forms on earth.
+Reconstruction of prehistorical events with great precision holistically is not a science advanced to any levels of great accuracy when it comes to covering the overall duration of life forms on earth.
 We know quite a bit of the times since humans invented writing and started to record events around seven thousand years ago, maybe a little more counting the oldest rock art.
+Some sciences peer into the past with continually increasing ingenuity but many parts of the picture of the past will never be recovered by humanity.

-The transition from hunter-gatherer Homo sapiens forefathers and mothers that lived in a tough form of Eden since at least 70 000 years ago happened between 10 000 and 12 000 years ago.
-This is when roaming no longer grabbed them as the way to go.
-Mothers wanted stable homes for child rearing or fathers had sore feet, so farm labouring types our ancestors became.
+The transition from hunter-gatherer Homo sapiens forefathers and mothers with brains like ours, living in a tough form of Eden since at least 70 000 years ago, happened between 10 000 and 12 000 years ago, the advent of farming.
+This is when roaming no longer grabbed them as the only way to go.
+Mothers may have wanted stable homes for child rearing or fathers had sore feet, so farm labouring types our ancestors became.
+Groups may have become big and strong enough to stand their ground, defend their territory in the internecine struggles among early humans.
 Maybe there are still regrets over this decision, but its too late now!

-Our scribblings about contemporary history, counting every pen stroke or equivalent, is much less than 10 000 years: The earth is old, but only a third as old as the universe.
-Our minds grasp such numbers as poorly as those telling us about the distances to stars and galaxies, or those concerning the size of atoms and their particles (Norman and Whitfield, 2006; Wikipedia).
+Human scribblings about contemporary history, counting every pen stroke or equivalent, is much less than 10 000 years: The earth is old, but only a third as old as the universe according to our current truth.
+Our minds grasp such numbers as poorly as those telling us about the distances to stars and galaxies, or those concerning the size of the atoms and their particles (Norman and Whitfield, 2006; Wikipedia).